Learning Self-Interpretation from Interpretability Artifacts: Training Lightweight Adapters on Vector-Label Pairs: Experiments

 Figure~\ref{fig:bridge} shows aggregate heatmaps across token positions and layers.
 Bridge entity detection typically becomes possible only after a specific token (e.g., before ` Republic' the model cannot infer Plato).
 We align heatmaps by defining position 0 as the first position where detection crosses a low threshold (0.001) for \emph{either} method.

 Untrained SelfIE shows weak signal mostly confined to a single token; trained adapters substantially increase detection rates across a broader range.
-Across all 500 prompts, the trained adapter detected the bridge entity in 455 cases ($91.0\%_{\pm1.3}$) versus 282 ($56.4\%_{\pm2.2}$) for untrained; this is a 4.8$\times$ reduction in the number of undetected bridge entities ($218 \rightarrow 45$).
+Across all 500 prompts, the trained adapter detected the bridge entity in 455 cases ($91.0\%_{\pm1.3}$) versus 282 ($56.4\%_{\pm2.2}$) for untrained; this is a 4.8$\times$ reduction in the number of undetected bridge entities.
 Only 2/500 prompts showed the reverse pattern (untrained success, trained failure), indicating near-zero regression.
-Furthermore, for questions where both methods succeeded in extracting the bridge entity, the trained adapter does so much more reliably: $4.26\%_{\pm0.24}$ of all generations compared to $0.38\%_{\pm0.04}$ for untrained (an 11$\times$ increase).
-(SAE-trained adapters perform worse at this task than adapters trained on contrastive topic vectors, yet still beat the untrained baseline; see Appendix~\ref{app:bridge-training}.)
+For questions where both methods succeeded in extracting the bridge entity, the trained adapter does so much more reliably: $4.26\%_{\pm0.24}$ of all generations compared to $0.38\%_{\pm0.04}$ for untrained (an 11$\times$ increase).
+(SAE-trained adapters perform worse at this task than adapters trained on contrastive topic vectors, yet still beat the untrained baseline; Appendix~\ref{app:bridge-training}.)

-This capability could be useful for decoding ``what the model is thinking'' even when verbalized CoT is unavailable or suspect. \citet{amodei2025urgency} calls this ``catching models red-handed'': if models can act on representations they never verbalize, surfacing such latent states is crucial for alignment auditing.
+\paragraph{Comparison with linear probes.} We compare against linear probes trained to map last-token activations to GTE-large embedding space via InfoNCE loss, one probe per layer.
+At $n{=}10$ generations per position, SelfIE achieves 73.0\% bridge entity detection at its best layer versus 67.0\% for the best probe layer.
+When pooling across all layers and token positions (32 probes versus one SelfIE adapter), SelfIE achieves 91.0\%$_{\pm1.3}$ versus 85.6\% for probes at $n{=}10$.
+Unlike probes, SelfIE produces free-form natural language descriptions rather than selecting from a fixed entity set.
+This capability could be useful for decoding what the model is thinking even when verbalized CoT is unavailable or suspect. \citet{amodei2025urgency} calls this ``catching models red-handed,'' noting that if models can act on representations they never verbalize, surfacing such latent states is crucial for alignment auditing.